zio/zio/docs/resources/ecosystem/officials/zio-redis.md

 ## Example

-To execute our ZIO Redis effect, we should provide the `RedisExecutor` service builder to that effect.
-To create this service builder we should also provide the following service builders:
+To execute our ZIO Redis effect, we should provide the `RedisExecutor` provider to that effect.
+To create this provider we should also provide the following providers:

 - **Logging** — For simplicity, we ignored the logging functionality.
 - **RedisConfig** — Using default one, will connect to the `localhost:6379` Redis instance.